-It would seem an indisputable fact: Smoking - harm, smoking during pregnancy - harm doubly.
-After all, it affects not only the body of a woman.
-Tobacco smoke harms her future child.
-Nevertheless, the statistics are as follows: 22% of smokers, even expecting a child, do not leave their habit.
-At the same time, almost 8.5% of them smoke 10 cigarettes a day, and sometimes even more.
-Some of them are all talking about the dangers of smoking for the future baby are treated as empty "horror stories".
-Let's try to figure it out -
+It would seem to be an indisputable fact:smoking is harmful, smoking during pregnancy is doubly harmful.
+After all, it is not only the woman’s body that suffers.
+Tobacco smoke also harms her unborn child.
+Nevertheless, the statistics are as follows: 22% of smokers, even expecting a child, do not give up their habit.
+At the same time, almost 8.5% of them smoke ten cigarettes a day, and sometimes more.
+Some of them consider all talk about the harm of smoking for the unborn baby to be empty “horror stories”.
+Let’s try to figure it out –

 What harms smoking during pregnancy?

 Cigarette smoke contains about four thousand substances harmful to humans.
-Of these, the best known
+The most well-known of these are

 - carbon monoxide